XGRIDS Pro Guide™ / Module 4: Positioning

 Ellipsoid

-The mathematical model of Earth's shape used as the reference surface for coordinates.
-WGS84 is the global GPS standard used by the XGRIDS RTK module.
-GRS80 is used by most modern national systems including NAD83 and ETRS89.
-The two ellipsoids are numerically nearly identical, but you must still specify which one your CORS network transmits.
-The RTK module records in whatever ellipsoid your CORS provider uses.
-Confirm this before processing.
+The mathematical Earth model used as a reference surface.
+WGS84 is the global GPS standard.
+GRS80 is used by most modern national systems.
+The RTK module records in whatever ellipsoid your CORS network transmits.
+Know which one before processing.

 Datum